 The SMS shall offer the ability to run reports on login counts so that operators can run trends on operator peak usage.

 The SMS shall offer the ability to have a window displaying all the current logins in the SMS.
-The SMS logins shall be filterable and sortable by type of application such as web, mobile, workstation or database applications.
+The SMS logins shall be filterable and sortable by type of application such as web, mobile, EntraPass Workstation or database applications.

-The SMS shall allow the operator to force logout operators thus ending immediately their sessions in the workstation, Web and mobile clients
+The SMS shall allow the operator to force logout operators thus ending immediately their sessions in the EntraPass Workstation, Web and mobile clients

-The SMS shall allow the operator to force logout and permanently disable the operator thus ending immediately their sessions in the workstation, web and mobile clients.
+The SMS shall allow the operator to force logout and permanently disable the operator thus ending immediately their sessions in the EntraPass Workstation, web and mobile clients.
 The operator won’t be able to login until reactivated manually.

 The list shall be exportable in CSV file format.